Robust Footstep Planning and LQR Control for Dynamic Quadrupedal Locomotion: LQR for base control

 \subsection{Linearization in Cartesian space}

-Based on Eq. (\ref{e:PSpace}), we derive the forward dynamics {} where $\mathbf{M}_c=\mathbf{PM}+\mathbf{I}-\mathbf{P}$.
+Based on Eq. (\ref{e:PSpace}), we derive the forward dynamics {} where $\mathbf{M}_c=\mathbf{PM}+\mathbf{I}-\mathbf{P}$ is called constraint inertia matrix \cite{Aghili2005}.
 Eq. (\ref{e:acceleration}) could be linearized with respect to the full state vector $ ^\top$.
-However, the resulting linearized system would not be controllable since the control inputs are much less than the outputs.
+However, the resulting linearized system would not be controllable as the corresponding controllability matrix is not full rank.
 Instead of resorting to one more projection as done in \cite{mason2014full}, we linearize the dynamics in the Cartesian space to control only the base states rather than all the states of a whole robot.

 Just using a selection matrix, we can derive the forward dynamics with respect to ${}_{I}\mathbf{x}_b$

 where $\mathbf{J}_b= _{6\times(n+6)}$, $\dot{\mathbf{x}}_b= ^\top$.